claudiosarto/blackjack/README.md

 ### Credits

-- Inspiration for the layout from the walthrough project "love Running" from Code institute
+- Inspiration for the layout from the walthrough project "Love Math" from Code institute
-- Some CSS tecniques (e.g. basic styling on html and body elements) have been reused from walkthrough project "Grand Hotel" from [Udemy - CSS Bootcamp - Master CSS (CSS Grid / CSS Flexbox)](https://www.udemy.com/course/css-bootcamp-master-in-css-including-css-grid-flexbox/)
+- I used the following [Youtube tutorial by Kenny Yip Coding] (https://www.youtube.com/watch?v=bMYCWccL-3U) to have an understanding of the logic and some code has been taken from there

 ### Acknowledgments